CHAGRIN FALLS, Ohio -- Pumpkin carnage was everywhere.

 The pumpkin roll was the focus of a recently produced documentary.

-See photos of the 2017 pumpkin roll:
+See photos from the 2018 pumpkin roll: